SpaceyLad/simulacra/README.md

 # Planned features

-* Make the program able to make passwordlists based on the username.
+* Make the program able to make passwordlists based on the full name.
+* Optimize code.
+* Make middle name an option.

 # Note

 Keep in mind that usually you don't want to have to many usernames.
-If you do, password bruteforceing can take a long time.
+If you do, password brute-forcing can take a long time.
-It is only smart if you know how to test the usernames against the target efficently.
+It is only smart if you know how to test the usernames against the target efficiently.

 Note that I am new to python and this project was started to improve my scripting skills.
 I do appreciate feedback and tips.
 Feel free to throw me some ideas!

+Written and developed by Stian Kvålshagen :]